-Internet latency is the time it takes for an Internet-based service to respond to a user’s request, and is a factor that contributes to the overall user experience.
+What is Internet latency: Internet latency is the time in milliseconds, (also known as ping) that it takes for an Internet-based service (such as when someone clicks on a URL) to respond to a user’s request, and is a factor that contributes to the overall user experience.

 In this article, we will explain exactly what Internet latency is, the factors that contribute to it, and how to reduce it.

-Internet latency is the amount of time it takes between you sending a request and receiving a response.
+Internet latency is the amount of time, in milliseconds, that it takes between sending a request and receiving a response.
 For example, if you want to browse a website, then Internet latency is the amount of time between you typing the website name in the browser window and the webpage loading completely.

 The amount of acceptable Internet latency depends on the application: